 My Policy Agenda

 A major objective of my campaign is to show that the climate crisis can be addressed locally.
 I love how Congressman Jamie Raskin frames its importance and cross-cutting nature: “Climate change isn’t just an issue,” Jamie said at his kickoff announcement in 2016.
-“It is the entire context in which we have to make all our public policy decisions.
-If you get your science from scientists instead of Fox News, you know this is an emergency, not a myth.”
+“It is the entire context in which we have to make all our public policy decisions.”

 Climate change solutions such as improved transportation systems, energy efficiency, and renewable energy improve our local quality of life and ultimately save money and create jobs.
 Reducing greenhouse gas emissions by improving local bus service would cut down on commuting time and improve our air quality.
 Supporting energy conservation reduces household and business utility bills.
 We also have to prepare for the escalating costs of damage from extreme weather events exacerbated by climate change.

 There is tremendous inequality in Montgomery County.
 Ranked by median household income, 2012-2016, MoCo is the 14th richest county in the United States.
 Yet 7% of residents live below the poverty line and many more struggle to make ends meet.
 In my neighborhood, defined as Greater Lyttonsville, the County found in 2014 that 12% of residents have incomes below the poverty level.
 The average mean household income in Greater Lyttonsville was $70,623, which is 85 percent lower than the County’s $130,415 in 2012.

 I will ensure that the Democratic Party and our local government support economic growth that improves the quality of life for all citizens, supporting small businesses and investing in day care, education, job training, and public transportation.
 Promoting job growth that is inclusive, that provides good wages and benefits, is the key to economic opportunity and prosperity.